ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_windows.md

 ```

-To install this client, first open your `Powershell` terminal and run the following, replacing *youruser* for the system user in question.
+To install this client, first open your `PowerShell` terminal and run the following, replacing `youruser` for the system user in question.

 ```powershell
 Install-Module -Name Posh-ACME -Scope youruser